$3D$-flows Generated by the Curl of a Vector Potential \& Maurer-Cartan Equations: Structure Equations

-\textbf{Non-integrable Potential One-form.} Assume that $\mathbf{v}$ admits a non-integrable potential one-form.
-Notice that this case is already included in $\mathfrak{sl}(2)$ algebra in Theorem \ref{Basis}.
-In this case, we take non-integrable one-form $\alpha$ as the potential one-form.
-Still in this case $\mathbf{v}$ can be recasted into a bi-Hamiltonian form in terms of the integrable one-forms $\beta $ and $\gamma $ as
+which can always locally solvable.
+This means that, in the decomposition of two-forms $d\beta$ and $d\gamma$ we can replace non-integrable integrating factor $\alpha$ with integrable ones $\alpha+f\beta$ in $d\beta$ and $\alpha+g\gamma$ in $d\gamma$ to make them integrable and hence Poisson one-forms for vector fields corresponding to $d\beta$ and $d\gamma$.

-In the present non-integrable picture $\alpha \wedge d\alpha \neq 0$, we can force the potential the one-form $\alpha$ to be integrable by perturbation.
-For this, motivating the conformal invariance of the algebra in Theorem \ref{MC-inv}, we introduce a one-form
+\textbf{Non-integrable Potential One-form.} Here, we assume that $\mathbf{v}$ admits a non-integrable potential vector.
+In this case, we simply can identify the potential one-form to be $\alpha$ which already presents in $\mathfrak{sl}(2)$-structure.
+Then, the locally bi-Hamiltonian form of $\mathbf{v}$ is one of the Maurer-Cartan equations